Gauransh-Homelab/Neovim-Dotfiles/README.md

-# kickstart-modular.nvim
+# Arkhaya.nvim

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+_This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration._

 A starting point for Neovim that is:

-* Small
+- Small
-* Modular
+- Modular
-* Completely Documented
+- Completely Documented

 **NOT** a Neovim distribution, but instead a starting point for your configuration.